History of Christian universalism: 18th century in North America

 The 18th century saw the establishment of the Universalist Church in America, in part by the efforts of Hosea Ballou.

 Universalism was brought to the North American colonies in the early 18th century by the English-born physician George de Benneville, who was attracted by Pennsylvania's Quaker tolerance.
 North American universalism was active and organized.
 That was seen as a threat by the orthodox, Calvinist Congregationalists of New England such as Jonathan Edwards, who wrote prolifically against universalist teachings and preachers.
 John Murray (1741–1815) and Elhanan Winchester (1751–1797) are usually credited as founders of the modern Universalist movement and founding teachers of universal salvation.
 Early American Universalists such as Elhanan Winchester continued to preach the punishment of souls prior to eventual salvation.

+The early 18th century in North America was also marked by the Restorationist Controversy.
+These decades were marked by debates between two camps of Christian universalism belief, ultra-univeralism, the belief that no punishment exists in the afterlife, and universal restorationism, the belief that punishment exists in the afterlife.
+Out of this came the founding of the Massachusetts Association of Universal Restorationists in 1831, running until 1841.
+Afterwards in 1843 co-founder Adin Ballou and other Christian universal restorationist preachers from the group went on to form Hopedale Community as a blending of Christian socialism and Christian universalism.

 19th century

 In 1890, Ella May Bennett, a Universalist minister, was the first woman to be ordained to the ministry on Long Island.

 The 19th century was the heyday of Christian universalism and the Universalist Church of America.

 The famous German philosopher Friedrich Schleiermacher became one of the most well-known religious thinkers to teach universalism.
 Though he somewhat shared John Calvin's view of predestination, he interpreted the concept of an all-determining will of God to mean that through God's might, power, and foresight, humanity as a whole is fundamentally united in God's view and that every single person will eventually be drawn into His irresistible influence.

 Other examples include English theologian Henry Bristow Wilson, who took somewhat of a universalist viewpoint in his part of the famous 1860 work Essays and Reviews and became condemned in the Court of Arches (an ecclesiastical court of the Church of England), only to soon receive vindication when the Lord Chancellor overturned that condemnation.
 Frederic Farrar's famous series of sermons in Westminster Abbey in 1877, published in print as Eternal Hope a year later, disputed the traditional views of damnation and punishment.